 - UCHUMCHI33 — Chinese Language and Culture IV

-- In all the language courses, Mandarin, which is the official language in mainland China (also spoken in Taiwan and among the Chinese groups in other Asian countries) and the simplified characters are taught.
+- All language courses teach Mandarin, which is the official language in mainland China (also spoken in Taiwan and among the Chinese groups in other Asian countries), and the simplified characters.

 - If a student starts from a higher-level language course, other content courses can be counted as well in order to fulfill the requirement for a minor.